dimpolitik/MovCLUfish/README.md

 TFM method is run through the *tfm.m* file.

-Please explore the source file for understanding the main inputs and outputs of the functions built in.
+Please explore the source file for understanding the main inputs and outputs of the functions.

 % Example of use:\
 load import_fish_tracks;<br/>